developmentseed/titiler/docs/deployment/lambda.md

 # AWS Lambda

-The TiTiler [repo](https://github.com/developmentseed/titiler) has an example of [aws cdk](https://aws.amazon.com/cdk/) code to deploy TiTiler on AWS Lambda.
+The TiTiler [repository](https://github.com/developmentseed/titiler) includes an example that uses [AWS CDK](https://aws.amazon.com/cdk/) to deploy TiTiler on AWS Lambda, AWS' serverless compute service.

-TiTiler is built on top of [FastAPI](https://github.com/tiangolo/fastapi) which *is a modern, fast (high-performance), web framework for building APIs*.
-It doesn't work natively with AWS Lambda and API Gateway because it needs a way to handle `event` and `context` instead of raw HTML requests.
-This is possible by wrapping the FastAPI app with the awesome [mangum](https://github.com/erm/mangum) module.
+TiTiler is built on top of [FastAPI](https://github.com/tiangolo/fastapi), a modern, fast, Python web framework for building APIs.
+It doesn't work natively with AWS Lambda and API Gateway because FastAPI understands HTTP requests, not API Gateway's `event` and `context` JSON objects.
+However, we can make our FastAPI application work on Lambda by wrapping it with the awesome [`mangum`](https://github.com/erm/mangum) module, which translates API Gateway events into HTTP requests.

 ```python
 from mangum import Mangum